-In this article, we will discuss the development of the respiratory tract and its clinical implications.
+In this article, we will discuss the development of the respiratory tract and its clinical correlations.

 At approximately week 4 of development, an outpocketing appears in the proximal part of the primitive gut tube (the foregut) – this is known as the respiratory diverticulum.

-The diverticulum separates into two buds, which become the left and right primary bronchi.
-The primary bronchi then proliferate to give off secondary, and tertiary bronchi.
+The diverticulum bifurcates into two buds, which become the left and right primary bronchi.
+The primary bronchi then proliferate to give rise to secondary and tertiary bronchi.

 Clinical Relevance: Tracheoesophageal Fistula

-A tracheoesophageal fistula is a direct connections between the trachea and the oesophagus.
+A tracheoesophageal fistula is a direct connection between the trachea and the oesophagus.
 It can arise as a complication of surgical procedures, or can be congenital.